SyedAli310/error-service/README.md

 # Error Service

-A simple service for you to link your mistakes or 404s to!
+A simple service for you to link your errors/404s to!

 ### Available Params